Unconstitutional constitutional amendment: India

+Israel

+Israel does not have a unified constitution; its legal framework is instead codified in a series of quasi-constitutional Basic Laws.

+In July 2023, the ruling coalition under Prime Minister Benjamin Netanyahu passed an amendment to Basic Law: The Judiciary, which defines the powers of that branch of government.
+It would have limited the powers of the Supreme Court of Israel to strike down legislation that it considers contrary to the Basic Laws.
+The law was very controversial and led to widespread protests in the country.

+On 1 January 2024, the Supreme Court ruled 12-3 that it may reject amendments to Basic Laws in "extreme" circumstances.
+That specific amendment was struck down by an 8–7 vote.
+In the decision, the justices noted that the judicial overhaul would jeopardise the basic characteristic of Israel as a democratic country.

 Italy

 Similar to Germany, the Italian Republic was born out of fascism.
 The Constitution of Italy, effective since 1948, is largely amendable, however the Constitutional Court of Italy (active since 1955) decides on the constitutionality of both ordinary laws and constitutional laws, for example, in respects to inviolable human rights, highlighted by the Constitution's "Article 2".
 The Constitutional Court's ruling is final and not subject to appeal.

-An example of a unconstitutional constitutional amendment is Italy's republican form of government which is explicitly protected in entrenched clause and impossible to amend.
+An example of an unconstitutional constitutional amendment would be a measure to restore the monarchy, which was abolished in 1946.
+This is because Italy's republican form of government is explicitly protected in an entrenched clause, which is impossible to amend.

+Taiwan (Republic of China)

+Even though the ROC Constitution made no mentioning of judicial reviews of constitutional amendments, in Interpretation No. 499, the Council of the Grand Justices (Constitutional Court) declared a Constitutional Amendment unconstitutional and struck it down.
+This set the precedence of court review of constitutional amendments in Taiwan ROC.

 Countries that rejected this theory

 Finland

 The Parliament of Finland enjoys parliamentary sovereignty: its acts do not undergo judicial review, and cannot be stricken down by any court, so the constitutionality of a constitutional amendment is a purely political question.
 A 5/6 supermajority can immediately enact an emergency constitutional amendment.
 In 1973, President of Finland Urho Kekkonen requested a four-year term extension by means of an emergency constitutional amendment, in order to avoid arranging presidential elections.
-He succeeded in persuading the opposition National Coalition Party and Swedish People's Party to vote for the amendment, and got his extension.
+He succeeded in persuading the opposition National Coalition Party and Swedish People's Party to vote for the amendment, and obtained his extension.

 Finland has had for most of its independence a semi-presidential system, but in the last few decades the powers of the President have been diminished.
 Constitutional amendments, which came into effect in 1991 and 1992, as well as the most recently drafted constitution of 2000 (amended in 2012), have made the presidency a primarily ceremonial office.